yidakra/rainscribe/README.md

 ## Detailed Operation

 ### INITIAL SETUP (First 60 seconds):
-- FFmpeg starts capturing the live stream and creating 10-second segments
+- Two FFmpeg instances are started:
+  1. One for direct audio streaming to Gladia (low-latency transcription)
+  2. One for creating HLS segments (video and audio)
-- Both video and audio are split into separate streams for better handling
+- Video and audio are split into separate streams for better handling
 - Video segments go to output/video/
 - Audio segments go to output/audio/
-- The audio is also sent to Gladia for real-time transcription
+- Real-time audio is streamed directly to Gladia for immediate transcription
 - Transcriptions and translations start accumulating in memory
 - Nothing is served yet - http://localhost:8080/master.m3u8 returns 404